 Fallen won the award for Best Modern Choreography at the 2013 National Dance Awards and both pieces feature lighting from Sadler’s Wells Associate Artist Michael Hulls.

-Entering the next phase of the company’s development, Michael and Billy decided to take a break from performing and instead scoured the country for the brightest and best dancing talent.
-Made up exclusively from young men aged 18 – 24 with a broad spectrum of capabilities, training and experience, 8 dancers were chosen to form this new venture.
+The next phase of the company’s development following Michael and Billy's decision to take a break from performing began by scouring the country for the brightest and best dancing talent.
+8 dancers, all exclusively young men aged 18 – 24 with a broad spectrum of capabilities, training and experience, were chosen to form this new venture.
 Works included an exhilarating re-working of Russell Maliphant’s Torsion, as well as brand new commissions from Royal Opera House 2 Associate Artist Freddie Opoku-Addaie, and Paul Roberts, choreographer for the likes of Girls Aloud, Dianna Ross, Boyzone and Pixie Lott.